acceleratescience/acceleratescience.github.io/_team/sarah-morgan.md

   - multimodal-graph-coarsening-for-interpretable-mri-based-brain-graph-neural-network
 layout: person
 name: Sarah Morgan
+biography: >-
-biography: Sarah's research applies machine learning, network science and Natural Language Processing to better understand and predict mental health conditions.
+  Sarah's research applies machine learning, network science and Natural Language Processing to better understand and predict mental health conditions.
   A main focus is using brain connectivity derived from MRI to predict disease trajectories for patients with schizophrenia.
 Sarah is also interested in using transcribed speech data to perform similar prediction problems.

+  In April 2024, Sarah took up a Senior Lectureship at the School of Biomedical Engineering and Imaging Sciences, King's College London and continues to collaborate with the Accelerate team.
 image: /assets/uploads/sarah-morgan-2023.jpg
 email: null
 url: null